-My final word on making money on Pinterest
+My final word on learning how to make money on Pinterest

-I’m going to end with this… don’t just make money on Pinterest.
+Let me end with this… don’t just learn how to make money on Pinterest.

-I really do think Pinterest offers a lot of different opportunities to earn money, but diversifying your income is the best way to protect yourself and your business when they make changes.
+Honestly, I really do think Pinterest offers a lot of different opportunities to earn money, but diversifying your income is the best way to protect yourself and your business when Pinterest inevitably makes more changes.